0x4447/0x4447-product-vpn-contained/README.md

 <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=zer0x4447-VPN-Contained&templateURL=https://s3.amazonaws.com/0x4447-drive-cloudformation/vpn-contained.json">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a>

 To deploy this stack just click the button to the left, and follow the instructions that CloudFormation provides in your AWS Dashboard.
+Alternatively you can download the CF file from [here](https://s3.amazonaws.com/0x4447-drive-cloudformation/vpn-contained.json).

 # What deploys